Overview

 }

-parameter defines the maximum allowed time since the last contact with a server before it is considered unhealthy.
+The last_contact_threshold parameter defines the maximum allowed time since the last contact with a server before Nomad Enterprise marks it unhealthy.

 autopilot {